khoih-prog/ESP_AT_WM_Lite/README.md

 ```

-- If you don't need to add dynamic parameters, use the following in sketch
+- If you don't need to add dynamic parameters, use in sketch

 ```
 #define USE_DYNAMIC_PARAMETERS      false